proycon/clam/docs/source/gettingstarted.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``HOST``, ``PORT`` and ``URLPREFIX`` are configured in the service configuration file or the  host-specific external
 configuration file it includes, CLAM will attempt to automatically guess them when they are not explicitly set.
+If you
+run behind a reverse proxy (common in production environments), you will need to set ``USE_FORWARDED_HOST = True`` so
+CLAM can automatically detect where the original request was coming from.

 It is possible, however, to override these when
 launching or deploying the webserver, without changing the service